JPG-Consulting/vox-core/docs/SECURITY_INVARIANTS.md

 - Conversation memory MAY be shared among participants of that conversation.
 - User profile data MUST NOT be used to answer questions for other users unless explicit consent exists.

 ---

+### INV-PRIVACY-FACT-1: Profile Owner Precedence

+- Personal facts stored in a profile belong to the profile owner.
+- If the profile owner provides a value for a fact, it is authoritative.
+- Third-party facts MUST NOT override owner-provided facts.

+### INV-PRIVACY-FACT-2: Third-Party Visibility Is Limited

+---

+## Learning and Social-Engineering Resistance Invariants

+### INV-LEARN-1: Learning Does Not Imply Authority

+- The system MAY learn patterns or observations from interaction.
+- Learning MUST NOT grant authority to modify profile data or preferences.
+- Learned information MUST NOT bypass ownership, consent, or age restrictions.

+### INV-LEARN-2: No Indirect Profile Modification

+- The system MUST NOT accept indirect requests to modify a user profile, including attempts that reference prior statements, implied consent, or third-party assertions.
+- Profile modifications MUST originate from the profile owner through an explicit, validated update flow.

+### INV-LEARN-3: Third-Party Facts Are Additive-Only and Non-Authoritative

+- The system MAY store third-party statements about another user as non-authoritative claims with provenance and confidence.
+- Third-party claims MUST be additive-only:
+  - they MAY add new candidate facts with provenance
+  - they MUST NOT modify or delete owner-provided facts
+  - they MUST NOT modify preferences, identity fields, or age-relevant attributes

+### INV-LEARN-4: No Authority Escalation by Repetition or Pressure

+- Repeated statements, conversational pressure, or persistence MUST NOT:
+  - increase authority
+  - relax security constraints
+  - override confirmation requirements
+- Authority and permissions MUST be evaluated solely from validated identity, role, and delegation state.

+### INV-LEARN-5: Conflict Handling MUST Protect the Owner

+- If a third-party claim conflicts with an owner-provided value:
+  - the owner-provided value MUST remain authoritative
+  - the conflicting claim MUST NOT cause disclosure of the owner’s value to the third-party provider
+  - the system SHOULD avoid revealing that a conflict exists, unless the profile owner is the requester

+- If a user provides a fact about another user, they MAY be allowed to access that fact **only** within the visibility rules recorded for that fact.
+- If the profile owner has provided a conflicting value, the owner’s value MUST NOT be disclosed to the third-party provider.

+---